-Students experience a balance between basic skills mastery, problem solving, conceptual understanding, standardized test preparation, and use of technology.
+Students experience a balanced curriculum, with time spent on basic skills mastery, problem solving, conceptual understanding, standardized test preparation, and use of technology.
 Teachers encourage students to construct representations of concepts and strive to find relevant world connections to topics.
 The department utilizes a range of multi-dimensional approaches while offering math courses to support a wide range of student abilities and interests.